EnzoRap117/RoboHandDIY/README.md

-RoboHandDIY is an ESP32-based prototype teleoperated robotic arm which uses LucidGloves as its mode of tracking finger position data.
-ESPNOW is used for wireless communication between the tracking device and robotic arm.
+RoboHandDIY is an ESP32-based robotic arm which uses LucidGloves as its mode of tracking finger position data.
+ESPNOW is used for wireless communication between the glove and arm.
 Presently, the arm can replicate forearm rotation, wrist flexion, and finger movements.

-This project uses LucidGloves prototype 4.1. running on a custom version of the code.
+This project uses LucidGloves prototype 4.1 running on a modified version of the code.
 Other than using LucidGloves as its mode of finger tracking, this project is not associated with LucidVR.

 <b>Information about and instructions for building the handtracking device can be found on the LucidVR github page:</b>
 https://github.com/LucidVR/lucidgloves